 2018: During the 2018 Atlantic hurricane season 15 named storms formed in the Atlantic region.
 Eight of those storms became hurricanes and two of those, Florence and Michael, became major storms, Category 3 and above.
 Florence became the third hurricane of the season and reached Category 4 status.
-It became a slow-moving storm that brought hurricane-force winds, life-threatening storm surge, and freshwater flooding and at least 30 inches of rain in parts of North Carolina and claimed at least 42 lives in the Carolinas and Virginia.
-The storm set a record in North Carolina for rain from a hurricane.
+It became a slow-moving storm that brought hurricane-force winds, life-threatening storm surge, and freshwater flooding.
+Florence made landfall along the southeastern coast of North Carolina as a strong Category 1 storm and brought significant storm surge flooding to portions of eastern North Carolina.
+Florence produced rainfall that exceeded 20 inches along the North and South Carolina border, and in some parts of North Carolina exceeded 30 inches, a state record.
 The previous record was 24 inches caused by Hurricane Floyd in 1999.
-Catastrophe modelers have estimated that insured losses from Hurricane Florence would range from $2.5 billion to $5.0 billion, excluding National Flood Insurance Program losses.
-In addition, between 70 percent and 85 percent of flood losses are estimated to be uninsured.
+In South Carolina, a new record was reached when rains reached almost 24 inches.
+Florence caused 22 direct deaths in the United States, including 15 in North Carolina, 4 in South Carolina and 3 in Virginia, according to the National Hurricane Center (NHC).
+Catastrophe modelers have estimated that insured losses from Hurricane Florence would range from $2.0 billion to $5.5 billion, excluding National Flood Insurance Program losses.

-Hurricane Michael became a strong Category 4 storm on October 10 and made landfall near Mexico Beach, Florida, in the Florida Panhandle.
-Hurricane Michael, which struck Florida with wind speeds just under a Category 5 storm, may be the strongest hurricane to ever hit the Florida Panhandle and could be the strongest hurricane to make landfall in that region since Hurricane Dennis in 2005.
-Unofficial reports put the death toll from Michael at about 40.
+Hurricane Michael became a strong Category 5 storm on October 10 and made landfall near Mexico Beach, Florida, in the Florida Panhandle.
+Hurricane Michael was the strongest hurricane to ever hit the Florida Panhandle and the second known category 5 landfall on the northern Gulf Coast, according to the National Oceanic and Atmostpheric Administration.
+It was the first Category 5 storm to make landfall in the United States, after Hurricane Andrew in 1992.
+Michael caused 16 deaths in the United States: seven in Florida, five in Virginia, three in North Carolina and one in Georgia.
 According to CoreLogic there were 57,000 homes at risk of coastal storm surge, totaling more than $13 billion in reconstruction cost value (RCV) across Florida alone.
 Other catastrophe modelers estimated that insured losses from Hurricane Michael could range from $6 billion to $8 billion.
-As of March 15, 2019, the Florida Office of Insurance Regulations reported that insured losses from Michael in Florida had reached $6.1 billion, comprised of residential and commercial property, private flood and business interruption insurance, and miscellaneous coverages.
-There were about 144,000 claims made through March 15, with about 80 percent of those claims closed.
+As of May 31, 2019, the Florida Office of Insurance Regulations reported that insured losses from Michael in Florida had reached $6.6 billion, comprised of residential and commercial property, private flood and business interruption insurance, and miscellaneous coverages.
+There were 147,325 claims made through May 31, with 84 percent of those claims closed.

 2017: The hurricane season of 2017 broke several records, as 17 tropical storms formed in the Atlantic Basin, with 10 of these becoming hurricanes.
 Six hurricanes became major storms, Category 3 and above—Harvey, Irma, Jose, Lee, Maria and Ophelia.
 Two hurricanes, Irma and Maria, reached Category 5 strength.
 The 2017 Atlantic hurricane season was the first time three Category 4 hurricanes—Harvey, Irma and Maria—made landfall in the United States and its territories in one year, according to the Insurance Information Institute (I.I.I.).